Facebook questioned about pulling Android call, text data

 Cambridge Analytica got the data from a researcher who paid 270,000 Facebook users to complete a psychological profile quiz back in 2014.
 But the quiz gathered information on their friends as well, bringing the total number of people affected to about 50 million.

-The Trump campaign paid the firm $6 million during the 2016 election, although it has since distanced itself from Cambridge.
+The Trump campaign paid the firm US$6 million during the 2016 election, although it has since distanced itself from Cambridge.

 Top Video